ms-iot/content/SetupPC.md

         <div class="panel-body">
           <ol>
             <li>
+              The Galileo-SDK is installed into your project using the Nuget Package Manager.<br/> Visual Studio Express does not include this extension, so please install
-              Install the <a href="http://visualstudiogallery.msdn.microsoft.com/4ec1526c-4a8c-4a84-b702-b21a8f5293ca">Nuget package manager</a> for Visual Studio 2013
+              <a href="http://visualstudiogallery.msdn.microsoft.com/4ec1526c-4a8c-4a84-b702-b21a8f5293ca">Nuget package manager</a> for Visual Studio 2013
             </li>
             <li>
               Install the <a href="http://go.microsoft.com/fwlink/?LinkID=403151">Windows Development Kit for IoT</a>